 For Workshop Leaders & Organizers

 Below are some checklists for workshop leaders.
-Of course, your workshop will have some differences, but this is a good start (and, clearly, it’s under construction).
+Of course, not every workshop is the same, but this is a good start.

 - Sponsorships can also provide stipends for your participants, which will increase the popularity of your workshop.

-- Most years AMTA makes an arrangement with a printer for production of the binder packets.
-Contact the Printing Center (602)438-8522 about this (you are responsible for paying for the number of binders you use).
+- AMTA collaborates with Crown Press (https://crownpress.com) in Phoenix, AZ to print materials.
+Contact Patrick O’Dell at (602)437-4444 about materials costs (you are responsible for paying for the number of binders you use).

 - You should plan on purchasing large binders for your participants, usually 3″ will do.

-- You can also post supplemental documents to the Forums (we can create a sub-forum just for your workshop).
+- You can also post supplemental documents to the forums on the AMTA member portal (we can create a sub-forum just for your workshop).
+Other workshops create a Google doc folder to support group communications.

 Workshop leader stipends